Samridhii1212/myquizapp/README.md

 - Session-based authentication prevents unauthorized access.

 #### Browse Quizzes
-- Quizzes are displayed in an with quiz titles.
+- Quizzes are displayed with quiz titles.
-- Each quiz card shows relevant information, such as the quiz title,No of Questions ,Scores.
+- Each quiz card shows relevant information,such as the quiz title, No of Questions ,Scores.

 #### Attempt Quizzes
 - Users can take quizzes in real time, answering multiple-choice questions.